 Probate is a process.
 There are specific tasks that have to be completed and those that may be optional.
 There are risks and liabilities associated with completing and not completing these tasks and there are also risks and liabilities associated with when the tasks are completed or should have been completed.
 This is why it often does not make sense to hire an attorney that does not focus on probate or to try to do it yourself.

 Our probate attorneys know probate law.
 This is what we do.
 From the initial filings to the court hearings, to the various notices and inventory, there isn’t much our attorneys haven’t already seen.

 Our attorneys have experience administering all sizes of estates–from simple uncontested wills to will contests.

-We can handle just about every probate and guardianship matter.
+We can handle just about every probate matter.
 This includes advising executors and administrators on routine administration issues, preparing and filing the necessary court documents, preparing witnesses and others for court, conducting discovery, and facilitating settlements.
 It also includes small estate affidavits, probating wills as muniment of titles, and family settlement agreements.